green3g/can-arcgis/README.md

 ### Customize

-Configs are loaded via the config extension.
+Configs are loaded dynamically based on the current hash/route.
 By default, configs are stored in the config folder.
 Each config should be placed in its own folder, and related files can be placed next to that file.
 Each config gets its own url: `https://roemhildtg.github.io/can-arcgis/index-prod.html#!scene`.
 For example, you can link to other configs within the app just by specifying its hash:

 ```html